cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/casc.md

 15. On the next screen, click on the **Bundle Update** link and you should see that a new version of the configuration bundle is available.
 Click the **Reload Configuration** button and on the next screen click the **Yes** button to apply the updated configuration bundle.

 {{% notice note %}}
 If you don't see the new version available then click the **Check for Updates** button.
-Also, once you click **Yes** it will take a few minutes for the bundle update to reload.
+Also, once you click **Yes** it may take a few minutes for the bundle update to reload.
 {{% /notice %}}
 ![Bundle Update](new-bundle-available.png?width=50pc)